-In the Field Selector tab, expand the 0.65 um field, and select Brightness.
+In the Field Selector tab, expand the 0.63 um field, and select Brightness.

-For the Display, select Imagery -> Image Display.
+Select the Imagery -> Image Display display type.
 Click Create Display.

 To contour the temperatures plotted on the screen, return to the Field Selector.

-Click on the “SFCHOURLY” data source.
+Select SFCHOURLY in the Data Sources panel.

-In the Fields panel, click the icon next to Gridded Fields, and select T from the list of available Fields.
+In the Fields panel, select Gridded Fields -> T.

 Select Plan Views -> Contour Plan View in the list of displays, and click Create Display.
 The contour properties can be changed in the Layer Controls tab of the Data Explorer.